stonecastin/stonecastin.github.io/index.md

 title: GIS with Castin Stone
 ---

+Hello!
+I am Castin, a Middlebury graduate with a passion for geographic data visualization and management.
+I am currently looking for work in local governments and non-profits in the Philadelphia area.
-A portfolio of my work with QGIS, R, and SQL.
+This is a portfolio of my work with QGIS, R, and SQL.

   Projects:
 1. [Thesis: understanding total and dissolved phosphorus in Addison County, Vermont with QGIS and R](Thesis.md)